WEST TRADE REVIEW (Literary Journal)

 The focus of an internship is to familiarize you with all aspects of what it means to run a literary journal or press and exist in an independent nonprofit literary environment.

-This includes assisting editors with projects as needed and learning about the reading/editorial process, social media engagement, how a journal supports its writers, layout/design using Adobe Creative Suite, building webpages, designing newsletters, editing audio and video files, data analytics, etc.
+This includes assisting editors with projects as needed and learning about the reading/editorial process, social media engagement, how a journal supports its writers, building webpages, designing newsletters, editing audio and video files, data analytics, etc.

 All work is completed remotely and will require 10-15 hours a week of your time.
 Internships are available each fall, spring, and summer.
 Send resume and cover letter outlining the requirements of your internship and your interests in literature, creative writing, publishing, and/or the skills you'd like to develop during your time with us to Ken Harmon at admin@ironoakeditions.com.
 Place "Possible Internship" in the subject line.
 Any questions may be directed to this email address as well.